Zondax/ledger-zcash/docs/APDUSPEC.md

 ### INS_GET_NF_SAPLING

-Returns a sapling nullifier.TODO: Forced user confirmation (So P1 needs to be 0x01).
+Returns a sapling nullifier.
+TODO: Forced user confirmation (So P1 needs to be 0x01).

 #### Command